vssenko/js-neural-networks/01-ffn-perceptron-manual/README.md

 # 01-ffn-perceptron-manual
-Main goal of this application is to show how neural network works step-by-step.
+Main goal of this console application is to show how neural network works step-by-step.

 You may be interested if you:
 - want to learn NN, Perceprton, Feed forwarding and Backpropagation.